Ostbevern

-Ostbevern is a municipality in the district of Warendorf, in North Rhine-Westphalia, Germany.
+Ostbevern ([ˈɔstˌbeːvɐn], lit.
+'East Bevern', in contrast to "West Bevern"; Austbiäwern) is a municipality in the district of Warendorf, in North Rhine-Westphalia, Germany.

 Geography

 Ostbevern is situated on the river Bever, approx. 18 km north-east of Münster and 18 km north-west of Warendorf.

 Neighbouring municipalities

 Ostbevern borders Ladbergen, Lienen, Glandorf (in Lower Saxony), Warendorf, Telgte and Greven.

 Division of the town

 The municipality Ostbevern consists of the village Ostbevern, the district Brock and the surrounding farming land.

 History

 In 1088 Bevern was first mentioned in an official document under the name Beverne.
 Presumably in the 12th century the parish Bevern was split into Ostbevern and Westbevern (which is now part of Telgte).

 During the Napoleonic Wars the municipality first fell to Prussia, then to Berg.
 Since 1810 it then belonged to the French Empire, until Ostbevern was assigned to prussia again at the Congress of Vienna.
 Since World War II Ostbevern lies in North Rhine-Westphalia.

 Politics

 Communal Politics

 After the local elections of 2014, the 26 seats of the municipal council are distributed like this: